svin24/svin24.github.io/content/blog/Plaid-is-an-evil-nightmare-product.md

 This behavior is not acceptable.
 This company needs to be regulated into the dirt and made an example of.
 Shame on you Plaid, and shame on everyone involved in bringing this product to market.
-Shame on their B2B customers as well, who cannot, such as they may like to, offload blame for their ethical failures onto vendors.
+Shame on their B2B customers as well, who cannot, such as they may like to, offload ethical due-diligence onto their vendors.
 Please don't work for these start-ups.
 [I hold employees complicit in their employer's misbehavior][0].
 You have options, please go make the world a better place somewhere else.